-Brain and nerve studies.
+- Brain and nerve studies.
 These can help pinpoint the source of your symptoms.
-An electroencephalogram measures electrical activity in your brain.
-An electromyogram evaluates electrical activity in your nerves as they transmit messages to your muscles.
+An electroencephalogram (EEG) measures electrical activity in your brain.
+An electromyogram (EMG) evaluates electrical activity in your nerves as they transmit messages to your muscles.
 Nerve conduction studies measure the strength and speed of the electrical signals as they travel through your nerves to your muscles.

 Your treatment will depend on the cause and severity of your symptoms and the type of dysarthria you have.

 Your doctor will treat the cause of your dysarthria when possible, which may improve your speech.
-If your dysarthria is caused by prescription medications, talk to your doctor about changing or discontinuing such medications.
+If your dysarthria is caused by prescription medications, talk to your doctor about changing or stopping such medications.

 Speech and language therapy